SK-SCMLab/Non-Parametric-Testing-for-Manufacturing-operations-in-Excel/README.md

 ### 🏏 Objectives

-1. Test whether two independent samples come from the same distribution (typically when normality can't be assumed) using Mann Whitney U test
+- Test whether two independent samples come from the same distribution (typically when normality can't be assumed) using Mann Whitney U test
-2. Test to compare three or more independent groups to assess whether their medians differ significantly using Kruskal-Wallis test (alternative to one-way ANOVA)
+- Test to compare three or more independent groups to assess whether their medians differ significantly using Kruskal-Wallis test (alternative to one-way ANOVA)
-3.
+-

+---

+### 🏸 Interpretation

+1. *Situation: The factory operates two machines to carry out Grinding operation.
+They want to compare the output Width by each machine to determine if the output is uniform to one another*

+   **Inference**: